(And Other Burning Questions About High-Speed Fiber Internet)

 Modem vs. Router: A modem is a device that connects your home to the internet.
 A router is a device that allows you to connect multiple devices to the modem.

 Latency: The amount of time it takes for information from your end to reach where it’s going.
 You want it to be really fast.
 Otherwise, phone and video calls have those weird, annoying delays, and it’s difficult to have a natural conversation.
 Playing video games without lag is important – otherwise, your sharp reflexes may not translate into fast action on the screen.
-Because it uses light speed, fiber has low latency (it’s measured in milliseconds).
+Fiber has low latency because it uses light speed.

 VoIP: Voice over Internet Protocol allows you to use the internet the same way you use a telephone but bypass plain old telephone systems.
 That way you’re not paying another telephone company for long-distance calls and can do more with, like make video calls, send texts, and even send your voice message automatically transcribed and sent as an email.